-The right to use an asset in a lease contract is recognised on the commencement date as a right-of-use (ROU) asset and the obligation to pay lease payments is recognised as a lease liability expected lease term.
-This comprises the noncancellable period of lease contracts.
+The right to use an asset in a lease contract is recognised on the commencement date as a right-ofuse (ROU) asset and the obligation to pay lease payments is recognised as a lease liability

 In NMB leases are related to company cars.
 The leased company cars are presented in the line item, "Properties and equipment".
 The lease payments generally include fixed payments.
-The lease term is the
+The lease term is the expected lease term.
+This comprises the noncancellable period of lease contracts.